knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

 -> `i3_Mega_S.hex` is used if you use the newer "S" version with titan extruder.

 -> `i3_Mega_S_TMC.hex` you use if you use both the "S" version with titan extruder and TMC motor driver.
+-> `i3_Mega_S_DGUS.hex` is used if you use the newer "S" version with titan extruder and also the newer DGUS TFT with blue/yellow colors.

+-> `i3_Mega_S_DGUS_TMC.hex` you use if you use the newest "S" version with titan extruder and TMC motor driver and also the new blue/yellow TFT.